 The people who name stuff call this generating ‘passive income’ and you’ll need to draw visitors to your site by posting well written, useful posts on a regular basis.

 But that was what you were going to do with your travel blog anyway, right?
-This post on how to get your blog noticed will help you get your blog out there and in front of people.

 2. Get paid for writing for a travel company’s blog